zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Your character may bond to a number of spells equal to their level.
 Record them here.
 If they encounter any Arcane Dooms, record them here too.

-### Your Martial Skills
+### Your Talents
-When you make a successful combat maneuver, you may write it down as a skill, to a maximum of four skills.
+Your character may have a number of talents equal to their level.
+Record them here.

 ## Level 0 Character Creation